‘Twas the Night Ornament Series

 01/26/22 The Santa Claus pattern was updated with a minor change.
 See this post!

-Click below for additional posts to help you perfect your mmmaking skills:
+Click below for helpful tutorials to perfect your mmmaking skills:

 VIEW EVERY ‘TWAS THE NIGHT BLOG POST: If you’d like to read and see more photos of all the patterns and prototypes, click here for a chronological sorting of all my blog posts.